dpabon/space4time_bdap_products/README.md

 ## How to use:

+- Create a new Julia project using the Manifest.toml and Project.toml files.
+- Follow the steps for the product generation are covered in the space4time_geostationary.jl file

 ## Acknowledgement:

 The Open-Earth-Monitor Cyberinfrastructure project has received funding from the European Unions Horizon Europe research and innovation programme under grant agreement No. 101059548.